FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Docker/Multiple_Servers/multiple.md

+# Warning!
+Old Documentation Ahead!

+The documentation below is for the **OLD** FTS container implementation and is not correct.

+If you are following these instructions, you will probably not get the result you want.

+New documentation is in the works, and will be released ASAP.

+---

 # Multiple Servers on Single Host

 It is possible to run FreeTakServer multiple times on a single host by changing the port numbers.